uhub/awesome-chatgpt/README.md

 * [0xacx/chatGPT-shell-cli](https://github.com/0xacx/chatGPT-shell-cli) - Simple shell script to use OpenAI's ChatGPT and DALL-E from the terminal.
 No Python or JS required.
 * [AI-Prompt-Genius/AI-Prompt-Genius](https://github.com/AI-Prompt-Genius/AI-Prompt-Genius) - Curate a custom library of AI Prompts
 * [alvinunreal/tmuxai](https://github.com/alvinunreal/tmuxai) - AI-Powered, Non-Intrusive Terminal Assistant
+* [ChinaGodMan/UserScripts](https://github.com/ChinaGodMan/UserScripts) - 🐒一些修改自网络的油猴脚本 Some Tampermonkey scripts modified from the internet
 * [transitive-bullshit/bing-chat](https://github.com/transitive-bullshit/bing-chat) - Node.js client for Bing's new AI-powered search.
 It's like ChatGPT on steroids 🔥
-* [ChinaGodMan/UserScripts](https://github.com/ChinaGodMan/UserScripts) - 🐒一些修改自网络的油猴脚本 Some Tampermonkey scripts modified from the internet
 * [curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain](https://github.com/curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain) - LangChain & Prompt Engineering tutorials on Large Language Models (LLMs) such as ChatGPT with custom data.
 Jupyter notebooks on loading and indexing data, creating prompt templates, CSV agents, and using retrieval QA chains to query the custom data.
 Projects for using a private LLM (Llama 2) for chat with PDF files, tweets sentiment analysis.
 * [timqian/openprompt.co](https://github.com/timqian/openprompt.co) - Create.
 Use.
 Share.
 ChatGPT prompts
 * [visual-openllm/visual-openllm](https://github.com/visual-openllm/visual-openllm) - something like visual-chatgpt, 文心一言的开源版
 * [henrywoo/chatllama](https://github.com/henrywoo/chatllama) - ChatLLaMA 📢 Open source implementation for LLaMA-based ChatGPT runnable in a single GPU.
 15x faster training process than ChatGPT
 * [gaboolic/vercel-reverse-fast](https://github.com/gaboolic/vercel-reverse-fast) - vercel加速OpenAI/ChatGPT
-* [ykdojo/kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 * [awesome-assistants/awesome-assistants](https://github.com/awesome-assistants/awesome-assistants) - A curated list of awesome AI assistants.
 Example Telegram bot with all these assistants can be tested on the link below.
+* [ykdojo/kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 * [sozercan/kubectl-ai](https://github.com/sozercan/kubectl-ai) - ✨ Kubectl plugin to create manifests with LLMs
 * [KwaiKEG/KwaiAgents](https://github.com/KwaiKEG/KwaiAgents) - A generalized information-seeking agent system with Large Language Models (LLMs).
 * [xxxily/hello-ai](https://github.com/xxxily/hello-ai) - It's not AI that takes away your job, but the people who master the use of AI tools.
 The most deadly attack is a dimension-reducing strike: destroying you has nothing to do with you - from "The Three-Body Problem".         中文说明： 抢走你工作的不是AI，而是掌握使用AI工具的人。 降维打击最为致命：毁灭你，与你何干《三体》
 * [xianshang33/llm-paper-daily](https://github.com/xianshang33/llm-paper-daily) - Daily updated LLM papers.        每日更新 LLM 相关的论文，欢迎订阅 👏   喜欢的话动动你的小手 🌟 一个
-* [robertpiosik/CodeWebChat](https://github.com/robertpiosik/CodeWebChat) - No-cost AI coding in free chatbots for VS Code, Cursor, and others
 * [abhagsain/ai-cli](https://github.com/abhagsain/ai-cli) - Get answers for CLI commands from ChatGPT right from your terminal
+* [robertpiosik/CodeWebChat](https://github.com/robertpiosik/CodeWebChat) - No-cost AI coding in free chatbots for VS Code, Cursor and Windsurf
 * [EmbraceAGI/Awesome-AI-GPTs](https://github.com/EmbraceAGI/Awesome-AI-GPTs) - Awesome AI GPTs, OpenAI GPTs, GPT-4, ChatGPT, GPTs, Prompts, plugins, Prompts leaking
 * [ElricLiu/Awesome-One-Click-Deployment](https://github.com/ElricLiu/Awesome-One-Click-Deployment) - 🪄 One-click deployment of many github open source projects to facilitate fast experience 一键部署各种Github开源AI项目
 * [xenodium/chatgpt-shell](https://github.com/xenodium/chatgpt-shell) - A multi-llm Emacs shell (ChatGPT, Claude, DeepSeek, Gemini, Kagi, Ollama, Perplexity) + editing integrations